 Our first horse, Ginger.
 She was so gentle and loved kids.
 We pretended she was our circus horse and Ginger would play right along with us.
 I was 10 here.

 Absolut was my first miniature horse.
 1991.
 He and I had a very close bond.
 Such a smart little guy.
 He lived into his 20’s.

 The story doesn’t end there…

 WHAT’S NEXT FOR WINCHESTER CREEK FARM?

 The answer is, so much more!
 Vegetable gardens, landscaping, and constructing a few more animal shelters.
-Not to mention building an outdoor kitchen, an animal therapy program, an online store, and the addition of our on-site gift shop called Granny’s House Gift Shop.
-The original farmhouse at the entrance of the property will be transformed into Granny’s House in honor of Gayle’s mother Charlotte who taught her the love of retail, sales, and entrepreneurship.
-The store will feature products made from alpaca fiber and farmhouse themed gifts, as well as children’s items, home decor, jewelry, products made by local artists, and so much more.
-The actual physical store will open July of 2021.
+Not to mention building an outdoor kitchen, an animal therapy program, and a few more vacation rentals.
+The original farmhouse at the entrance of the property was transformed into Granny’s House in honor of Gayle’s mother Charlotte who taught her the love of retail, sales, and entrepreneurship.
+The store features products made from alpaca fiber and gifts, as well as toys, games, puzzles, home decor, jewelry, farm fresh eggs, ice cream treats, snacks, candy, hot and cold beverages, and more.

 The journey of living their dream is just beginning, and they can’t wait to share it with you!